acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 At `acconeer.com <https://acconeer.com>`_ we have several movies showing demos where the Acconeer sensor is used in different use cases.
 These demo movies come with use case specific reference applications, which are available for download at our GitHub page.
 These reference applications are written in C code and use our Services and Detectors, check out these examples to get inspiration on how to build your product with the Acconeer sensor.

-Envelope and Power bin Services
+Envelope and Power bins Services
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:numref:`fig_power_bins_demo` and :numref:`fig_env_demo` show outputs from the Power bin and Envelope Services obtained with one of the scripts in Exploration tool, the setup and environment are identical for the two data sets.
-Here it can be seen that Power bin and Envelope Services provides output of the same type, i.e. amplitude of received signal as a function of distance.
-The difference lies in the signal processing done and the Power bin output has lower SNR, lower resolution in range, but requires less processing and memory allocation than Envelope.
+:numref:`fig_power_bins_demo` and :numref:`fig_env_demo` show outputs from the Power bins and Envelope Services obtained with one of the scripts in Exploration tool, the setup and environment are identical for the two data sets.
+Here it can be seen that Power bins and Envelope Services provides output of the same type, i.e. amplitude of received signal as a function of distance.
+The difference lies in the signal processing done and the Power bins output has lower SNR, lower resolution in range, but requires less processing and memory allocation than Envelope.

 .. _fig_power_bins_demo:
 .. figure:: /_static/introduction/fig_power_bins_demo.png
     :scale: 60
     :align: center

-    Output from the Power bin service in Exploration Tool.
+    Output from the Power bins service in Exploration Tool.

 .. _fig_env_demo: